Getting back to my pre-pregnancy weight

 For breastfeeding women like you, losing about half-a-pound a week is generally a healthy goal.
 Breastfeeding uses an extra 500 calories per day — this may help you to shed the extra pounds.
 Up to two pounds per week is acceptable for non-breastfeeding women after six weeks have passed since giving birth.
 More rapid weight loss is not recommended since it can contribute to fatigue, nutrient depletion, and decreased breast milk supply.
 It is not uncommon for women to lose 60 percent or more of the weight they gained during pregnancy in the first month after childbirth.
 Subsequent loss is often slower, and women invariably experience intermittent weight plateaus.

 In devising a healthy eating plan, be sure that you are taking in plenty of fruits, veggies, and whole grains.
 A breastfeeding woman needs four servings of calcium-rich dairy foods (calcium supplements may be necessary for the lactose-intolerant), and smaller amounts of lean meat, fish, and/or poultry per day.
-It is important to eat a balanced, nutritious diet because certain nutrients may be low or missing in the mother's milk if her nutrient intake is low.
+It's key to eat a balanced, nutritious diet because certain nutrients may be low or missing in the mother's milk if her nutrient intake is low.
 Be aware of your portion sizes, and try to eat snacks to prevent becoming overly hungry.
-Since you didn't mention your body size or activity level, these should be seen as general guidelines.
+Since you didn't mention your body size or activity level, these are just general guidelines.
 Have you considered an appointment with your obstetrician, midwife, or nurse practitioner, or get a referral to a registered dietitian, to determine a plan that is appropriate for you?
 How about meeting with a personal trainer or fitness specialist to give you some exercise tips?
 Remember to be patient, because rapid weight loss is generally attributed to a loss of fluids and muscle mass.